John is a middle-school business teacher, happily married since 1989 and grateful to have been given the gift of life.

 America's public school system may be sending students the wrong message, and it is hurting their future success.
 It is a message of passivity.

 While it is true that teachers must provide learning, self-esteem and social recognition opportunities for young people, these “ingredients” cannot just be “delivered” to children as though teachers are the wait staff at a restaurant.
-Today’s pedagogical consciousness is unfortunately saturated by the idea of "handicap" allowances for the challenged, underserved and underrepresented student.
-This prerogative is what gives rise to the passive nature of many students in public education; today's student expects their education to be delivered, almost like text messages or pizza.
+Today’s pedagogical consciousness is unfortunately saturated by the idea of "handicap" allowances for the struggling, challenged, underserved and underrepresented student.
+This prerogative is what gives rise to the passive nature of many students in public education; today's student expects their education to be "distributed" to them by the teacher, almost like text messages or pizza.
+A "good" teacher is one who is "customer service" driven, who makes kids happy and not too stressed out.

 Often, school takes the form of an attendance recording, needs assessment and equity policing process instead of an engaged learning experience.
 If school’s purpose is preparation for successful adulthood, then the experiences in which a student participates should reflect the nature of adult society.
 The creation of value via our free enterprise system, otherwise known as capitalism, is the nature of that society.
 While capitalism has its flaws, it is also the most successful system of human organization and betterment that we have, regardless of culture, race, gender, politics, geography, or any other differentiating criterion.
-Sadly, students are not being trained to participate in capitalism, except as consumers in the social justice forum.
+Sadly, students are not being trained to participate in capitalism, except as consumers in the social justice ideological forum.
+A society cannot ignore reality and be successful.

 Much of the victimhood-support mentality that practically defines public education today has only served to send all students a message that "laziness is okay because the teachers will let me know when my grades are bad so I can then say to the teacher it is too hard and then I will get dumbed-down makeup work so I don't fail."
-In this way, the public school system incentivizes bad behavior for its students.
-To many students, school only works when it is entertaining and convenient instead of a meaningful struggle and if it's not fun then it is okay to fail because it is the teacher's fault for not engaging them.
+In this way, the public school system incentivizes lazy behavior for its students.
+For too many students, school only works when it is entertaining and convenient instead of a meaningful struggle and if it's not fun then it is okay to fail because it is the teacher's fault for not engaging them.
 This mentality is also shared by some administrators and parents.
 The school system has removed the whole concept of students being causal agents in their own lives and replaced it with the lowest form of "educational" existence possible: a "needs" focus instead of an "accomplishment" focus.
 We have young people growing up to be welfare-ready, not career or life-ready.
-Thanks to the creators of institutionalized racism and other victimhood narratives for perpetuating the passive mentality, "serving up" what public education has baked.
+Thanks to the creators of “critical race theory" and other victimhood narratives for perpetuating the passive mentality, "serving up" what public education has been cooking.

 The public school system needs a focus change.
 Students need to feel a personal meaning in their learning and see it’s usefulness working in the adult world.
 Students do not need a handicap-based education in a forced system of narrow course offerings.
 One cannot show up at capitalism’s door with a “food line” mentality.
 School should be an “active, balanced tour” of the world at large whereby students are busy defining their world views, developing skills which they have chosen, and thus heading to a “place” where they can see themselves as causal agents in our flourishing world.
 They need to see “path and purpose” so that their daily learning is intrinsically meaningful to them.
 Therefore, students don’t need the extrinsic motivation of being taught to be at “grade level” on a set of external standards or taught the “critical race theory” dependency mentality.
 The barrage of state testing, the results of which are unrelated to the workings of the world at large, is a waste of resources.
 The purpose of requiring coursework which will never be appreciated or deemed necessary by an active learner is wasteful and fruitless.